 Sandra has studied Law in relation to Medicine.
-She is currently the President of the Australasian College of Legal Medicine, having attained her Membership in 1997 and Fellowship in 2008 with this College.
+She was the President of the Australasian College of Legal Medicine from November 2017 to November 2019, having attained her Membership in 1997 and Fellowship in 2008 with this College.
 She does medico-legal assessments for defence and plaintiff legal teams in matters relating to brain injury and developmental problems in infants and children.

 Sandra Johnson is the author of several peer-reviewed journal articles.
 She is the main author of a book, written with several contributing authors, called “A clinical handbook on child development paediatrics”.
 She is the author and publisher of a book for parents and carers called “Your child’s development”.

 Sandra’s recent study is in relation to the use of Artificial Intelligence in Medicine.
 She is the ACLM representative for the Australian Alliance on Artificial Intelligence in Healthcare (AAAIH).